Welcome to my projects page! Here, I list research projects, software development projects, and some hobby-related projects as well.

 Gidget is a debugging game designed to be provided to teenagers.
 It is a game where you control a robot using an imperative programming language and help the robot rescue animals and clean up toxic waste.
 I have been helping Andy Ko and Michael Lee with development behind Gidget.
-Gidget is unfortunately closed-source at this moment and not yet available to the public, but some information has been posted at the University of Washington and some information in the game is available in academic publications.
+Information has been posted at the University of Washington and some information in the game is available in academic publications.

 Gidget and the Idea Garden

 As part of our involvement in Gidget, we are implementing Idea Garden features into Gidget.
 The Idea Garden subscribes to a philosophy of “helping end users help themselves” by trying to help them overcome barriers by instilling them with curiosity and the desire to experiment rather than trying to help them overcome barriers by sweeping them under the rug.